gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 The function returns the representation value for the given enumeration value.
 This will be equal to value of the ``Pos`` attribute in the absence of an enumeration representation clause.
-This is a static attribute (i.e.,:the result is static if the argument is static).
+This is a static attribute (i.e., the result is static if the argument is static).

 ``S'Enum_Rep`` can also be used with integer types and objects, in which case it simply returns the integer value.
 The reason for this